 4. It increases feelings of self-worth.
 Vain?
 Maybe, but when you take the time to care for yourself, it makes a lasting impact psychologically.

 5. IT LOOKS GOOD.

 So, ladies.
 Heed my word and get some red lipstick in your queue.
 And you don’t have to go full-bore like yours truly and apply straight out of the bullet.
 Gently pat your finger on the lipstick and then dab on your lips for a much subtler effect.
 Baby steps, but I promise you’ll be rocking those red lips in no time.

-Tone: Classic neutral red
+Tone: Universal, classic neutral blue red

 Shade: RMS Wild With Desire Lipstick in Rebound